-Generating income to get you through retirement can be challenging.
-But your life insurance policy can be a valuable source of funds when you need it.
-Have you considered that you can use your life insurance for retirement income?
+Generating income during retirement is challenging.
+Fortunately, your life insurance policy can be a valuable source of funds to cover retirement expenses.

 The Income Dilemma

 Retirement planning is an essential aspect of financial planning.
 If you’re like most retirees, you rely on your investment portfolio to provide a substantial portion of your monthly income.